 However in 1996, due to several criteria, the UNESCO declined to classify Bagan as such.
 U Aung Kyaw, director of the Department of Archaeology, National Museum and Library, stated that “They [the military government] implemented a two-lane road and golf course within the heritage area, which is against world heritage conservation procedure.
 In 1996, experts from UNESCO’s heritage committee suggested to re-apply, with a detailed map of the cultural site as well as legislation to protect the heritage”.

 The UNESCO has been working with Myanmar since to help the area meet the criteria necessary, and a new submission has occurred in 2017.

 Residents are now afraid that they will have to move again.
-Some of them accused the officials to under appreciating the efforts the locals have been putting in.
-Indeed, the locals and the generations before them have been the ones conserving the pagodas for centuries, and is part of their heritage.
+Some of them accused the officials to under appreciating the efforts they have been putting in.
+Indeed, the locals and the generations before them have been the ones conserving the pagodas for centuries, as part of their heritage.

 - Hire locals to guide you around the place, it is huge, and you’ll easily get lost even with a map.
 They can help you make the most if it (like they helped us find pagodas we were looking for)